Project Guide

 - Use everyday items to keep clutter at bay in the junk drawer as well.
 Think: rubber bands to gather pens together, muffin tins to house thumb tacks, etc.

 Getting your junk drawer organized is as simple as gathering the right supplies and creating a DIY organizer.
 Shop our wide selection and get everything you need for your projects.
-The Home Depot delivers online orders when and where you need them.
+Use The Home Depot Mobile App to have all the tools and materials delivered when and where you need them.